nus-cs2103-AY2122S1/tp/docs/UserGuide.md

----
-layout: page
-title: User Guide
----
+###ContactSh - UserGuide

 ![Logo](images/ContactSh_Ug_logo.png)

+As a student entrepreneur with a busy schedule, do you always find yourself missing an appointment/meeting with your clients or friends?
+Or can't seem to find a way to easily recall details of a certain someone who is probably stored as one of your many contacts in your Excel sheet?
+Fret not, as we have designed an application called **ContactSh** just for you!
+It is a Desktop application for managing your contacts as well as tasks related to each of them.
+It boasts a highly effective search function and contact-task tracking system.
-ContactSH is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ContactSH can get your contact management tasks done faster than traditional GUI apps.
+It is also optimized for use via a Command Line Interface(CLI) that is similar in style as Linux CLIs, while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, you will be able to manage business tasks related to your contacts more efficiently than using other traditional GUI apps.

+The [Quick Start](#quick-start) section shows you how to quickly get ContactSh up and running on your computer.
+If you are a new user, it is recommended to go through the instructions under [Features](#features) one by one.
+If you are an experienced user, and just want to refer to the list of features, you may use the [Table of contents](#table-of-contents) to quickly navigate to the command of your choice.

 ---